raymon-pdx/ece486/Evan/readme.txt

 implement some IO

 to test:
-test if EAddress works in all for cases test and test if add does nagitive numbers and overflow test if add one does nagitive numbers and overflow test memory calls test output calls test input
+test if EAddress works in all four cases test and test if add does negative numbers and overflow test if add one does negative numbers and overflow test memory calls test output calls test input